 Dependent on an employees’ job assignment, a variety of other training courses are considered mandatory or optional.
 Residential, clinical, education, and community program staff receive training intended to provide them with essential skills to ensure they are competent and confident in their positions.
 Formalized learning events, online training sessions, observation and job shadow shifts, as well as supervisor mentorship, and coaching all play a role in preparing new employees.

-Mandatory training includes regularly-recertified Therapeutic Crisis Intervention (TCI), up-to-date First Aid/CPR Certification, Aboriginal awareness sessions and Respectful Workplace training.
+Mandatory training includes regularly-recertified Therapeutic Crisis Intervention (TCI), up-to-date First Aid/CPR Certification, CARE (Children And Residential Experiences: Creating Conditions for Change) training, and Respectful Workplace training.
 Other sessions offered for designated positions or programs include:

 - Safe Food Handling